Skip to main content

 ACAP application signing

-ACAP application signing is the process of adding a digital signature to your ACAP application to ensure that it hasn't been tampered with and that it has been built by your company.
-This provides an additional layer of security and trustworthiness for your application.
+ACAP application signing is the process of digitally signing an ACAP application to ensure that it has not been tampered with and that it was produced by the identified software provider.
+This provides an additional layer of security and gives end users confidence that the application is authentic and has not been modified since it was signed.

 Why sign your application?